-The NARM Skills Assessment was administered to 34 PEP candidates in 2007.
-The assessment was taken by candidates from 18 states and one Canadian province.
+The NARM Skills Assessment was administered to 43 PEP candidates in 2008.
+The assessment was taken by candidates from 22 states.

-The NARM Written Examination was given to 161 candidates from 33 states, 4 Canadian provinces, and New Zealand.
-Seventy-five percent took the exam to complete the CPM certification process, and 25% took the exam for state licensure.
-Many who receive the CPM apply for licensure, and many who receive licensure then apply for the CPM.
+The NARM Written Examination was given to 200 candidates from 37 states, four Canadian provinces, and one from France.
+Seventy-five percent were taking the exam to complete the CPM certification process, and 25% were taking the exam for state licensure, though many who receive the CPM apply for licensure and many who receive licensure then apply for the CPM.
 Eleven states currently administer the NARM Written Exam as a state licensure exam.
 These states are Alaska, Arkansas, Arizona, California, Colorado, Louisiana, Montana, New Mexico, South Carolina, Texas, and Washington.
 An additional eleven states require the CPM or the Exam portion of the CPM for licensure: Delaware, Florida, Minnesota, New Hampshire, New Jersey, Oregon, Tennessee, Utah, Vermont, Virginia, and Wisconsin.
 NARM currently offers the Written Examination at the eleven state agencies and at twelve University Testing Centers in California, Florida, Idaho, Iowa, Kansas, Massachusetts, Maryland, Ohio, Oregon, Tennessee, Utah, Vermont, and Virginia.

-In 2007, the pass rate for the NARM Skills Assessment was 91%.
-The pass rate for the Written Examination was 76%.
+In 2008, the pass rate for the Written Examination was 80%.